Agidigbo 88.7 FM

 Agidigbo 88.7 FM is a radio station located in Ibadan, Oyo State, Nigeria.
 It began broadcasting on 25 March 2021 and is owned by Oriyomi Hamzat, who also serves as an on-air presenter.
 Hamzat had previously been an online radio host, though his equipment had been seized after he criticized former Oyo State governor Abiola Ajimobi.

-With the tagline, ‘the people’s voice’, the station prides itself as the amplifier of the concerns of the common man.
-It was founded by human rights advocate cum broadcaster, Oriyomi Hamzat thus becoming the first radio station in Ibadan licensed to a broadcast journalist.
+With the tagline, ‘the people’s voice’, it was founded by human rights advocate and broadcaster, Oriyomi Hamzat thus becoming the first radio station in Ibadan licensed to a broadcast journalist.

-Once operating on the internet before it was razed in a fire outbreak in April 2020, the radio station began terrestrial transmission in February, 2021.
-It started full commercial broadcast on the 15th of March, 2021 and was later commissioned on the 25th of March 2021 by the governor of Oyo State, His Excellency Engineer Oluseyi Abiodun Makinde where the Governor commended the strides of the radio station within few weeks of its establishment as well as the goodwill of its founder.
+Once operating on the internet before it was razed in a fire in April 2020, the radio station began terrestrial transmission in February 2021.
+It started full commercial broadcast on 15 March 2021 and was later commissioned on 25 March 2021 by the governor of Oyo State, Oluseyi Abiodun Makinde.

-The radio station which runs Yoruba, English and Pidgin shows appeals to a metropolitan mix of indigenous and contemporary listeners and its unique selling point is its affinity for human angle broadcasting.
+The radio station runs programs in Yoruba, English and Pidgin.

-The station parades On Air Personalities including Oriyomi Hamzat, Ajibola Akinyefa, Adedotun Amosun ‘Soul’, Yousuph Adebayo Grey, Abdulganeey Abdulrazaq ‘Mr. GRA’, Sekinat Adegoke Yusuph, Adenike Isola, Titlayo Akande, among others.
+The station hosts multiple personalities including Oriyomi Hamzat, Ajibola Akinyefa, Adedotun Amosun ‘Soul’, Yousuph Adebayo Grey, Abdulganeey Abdulrazaq ‘Mr. GRA’, Sekinat Adegoke Yusuph, Adenike Isola, Titlayo Akande, among others.

-Its most popular shows include family arbitration programme, Kokoro Alate, socio-political commentaries, Awa Ara Wa and Bo Se Nlo Extra, political interview, National Discourse which has featured former Minister for Youth and Sports, Solomon Dalung, former governor of Ekiti State, Engr.
-Segun Oni, one time Presidential candidate, Omoyele Sowore amongst other prominent Nigerians.
+Its most popular shows include family arbitration programme, Kokoro Alate, socio-political commentaries, Awa Ara Wa and Bo Se Nlo Extra, political interview, National Discourse which has featured former Minister for Youth and Sports Solomon Dalung, former governor of Ekiti State Segun Oni, one time Presidential candidate Omoyele Sowore amongst other prominent Nigerians.